brandhdz/2D_Ising_model/README.md

 ```
 make run
 ```
-To clean the data directory the program executes the following line in the terminal:
+To clean the data directory executes the following line in the terminal:
 ```
 make clean
 ```